williamcfrancis/Enhancing-Image-Super-Resolution-with-Improved-ESRGAN/README.md

-# Enhanced Super-Resolution Generative Adversarial Networks for Image Super Resolution
+# Enhanced Image Super-Resolution using Improved ESRGAN
 ## Overview
 Image Super-Resolution is the task of converting a low-resolution image to a high-resolution one.
 In this project, we implemented and improved upon the state-of-the-art ESRGAN model to generate super-resolved images with increased stability and perceptual quality.